Girlfriend in a Coma (song): Background

 "Girlfriend in a Coma" was inspired by Bob and Marcia's version of the Nina Simone song "To Be Young, Gifted and Black".
 Marr recalled, "[Morrissey and I] both absolutely adored it.
 So 'Girlfriend in a Coma' was trying to capture the spirit of that.
 If you listen to the string parts on both you maybe can see it."
 Initially the band attempted to record the song with a reggae-inspired arrangement, but, unhappy with this sound, the band collaborated with co-producer Stephen Street to re-arrange it with a more gentle acoustic sound.

 Marr later spoke positively of the song, commenting in 1993, "Over the last few years I've heard 'Girlfriend in a Coma' in shops and people's cars, and I'm always surprised by how good it sounds."

 Music and lyrics

-The song's lyrics are told from the perspective of a man whose girlfriend is a coma after an accident.
-The singer's anxiety is balanced by his memories of the bad times in lyrics such as "There were times when I could have murdered her/But you know I would hate anything to happen to her.
-The song quotes the Four Seasons' "Bye, Bye, Baby (Baby Goodbye)," a song that reached number one in the UK when covered by the Bay City Rollers.
+The song's lyrics are told from the perspective of a man whose girlfriend is in a coma after an accident.
+The singer's anxiety is balanced by his memories of the bad times in lyrics such as "There were times when I could have murdered her/But you know I would hate anything to happen to her".
+The song quotes the Four Seasons' "Bye, Bye, Baby (Baby Goodbye)", a song that reached number one in the UK when covered by the Bay City Rollers.
 The repeated assertion "I know it's serious" is undercut by his careless tone and "the light playful accompaniment by the other members of the band".
 Armond White of Rolling Stone calls "Girlfriend" a song about AIDS which responds "to the crisis that took the lives and broke the hearts of so many friends and lovers" during the 1980s.